Shreyaan/docs/Authentication.md

 ---
 title: API Authentication Guide
-description: 'Instructions on how to authenticate API requests using API keys'
+description: "Instructions on how to authenticate API requests using API keys"
 ---

 ## Introduction

 This guide provides detailed instructions on how to authenticate your requests using API keys for accessing our services.

 ## Obtaining API Keys